thunderrabbit/hi.robnugen.com/README.md

 ### Updating Contacts to Enable Methods

-Now that our application has methods, we need to enable users to method their contacts.
+Now that our application has methods, we need to enable users to add methods to their contacts.
 First, update the `add` action to look like:

     <?php
     // in src/Controller/ContactsController.php